fhellwig/denormalize/README.md

 Creating property names that represented the location of the value in the data object was the solution.
 What I needed next was the means to easily go back and forth between the field representation used by the form and the data object retrieved from (and sent to) the server.
 This package is the result of that exercise.

-On getting the data from the server, I would call `denormalizeProperties` to turn the data into a "field map" that could be used when populating the form.
-Then, when the form is submitted, I would call `normalizeProperties` to get back to the JavaScript object.
+On getting the data from the server, I call `denormalizeProperties` to turn the data into a "field map" that could be used when populating the form.
+Then, when the form is submitted, I call `normalizeProperties` to get back to the JavaScript object.

 ## License